The True Story Of Mobster Billy Batts’ Murder Was Too Brutal Even For ‘Goodfellas’

 DeSimone did not escape reprisal for William Bentvena’s murder, although the true details of his own gruesome end did not emerge until nearly thirty years later.

-Hill claimed he withheld the details of the murder (which he had learned from a fellow mobster-turned-informant) from Pileggi during the writing of Wiseguys for fear of reprisals from those implicated.
+Hill claimed he withheld the details of the murder (which he had learned from a fellow mobster-turned-informant) from Pileggi during the writing of Wiseguys for fear of reprisal from those implicated.

-As Hill tells it, the Gambino family had been stewing over the DeSimone’s murders of Billy Batts and another one of their men (Ronald “Foxy” Jerothe).
-Things finally came to a head when Gotti heard DeSimone was about to become a “made man” himself (and therefore untouchable) and asked to meet with the Lucchese family capo, Paul Vario.
+As Hill tells it, the Gambino family had been stewing over DeSimone’s murders of Billy Batts and another one of their men, Ronald “Foxy” Jerothe.
+Things finally came to a head when Gotti heard DeSimone was about to become a “made man” himself — and therefore untouchable — and asked to meet with the Lucchese family capo, Paul Vario.

-Vario had his own reasons for wanting DeSimone out of the way, not only had the volatile gangster put the Lufthansa heist that Vario’s gang had orchestrated in jeopardy when he lifted his ski mask, but he had also attempted to rape Hill’s wife (whom Vario happened to be having an affair with) while her husband was in jail.
+Not only had the volatile gangster put the Lufthansa heist, which Vario’s gang orchestrated, in jeopardy when he lifted his ski mask, but he had also attempted to rape Hill’s wife (whom Vario happened to be having an affair with) while her husband was in jail.

-John Gotti reportedly told Vario that for him, DeSimone being made after having murdered his friend “as bad as putting a cactus up my a** I wanna whack the bastard, and I want you to give me the green light.”
+John Gotti reportedly told Vario that for him, DeSimone being made after having murdered his friend was “as bad as putting a cactus up my ass.
+I wanna whack the bastard, and I want you to give me the green light.”

 Vario gave his assent, Gotti pulled the trigger, and DeSimone never emerged from the Italian restaurant he stepped into one January night in 1979.